dgraph-io/dgraph/wiki/content/deploy/index.md

 {{% /notice %}}

-Bulk loader serves a similar purpose to the live loader, but can only be used while Dgraph is offline (i.e., no Dgraph servers are running, except a Dgraph zero) for the initial population.
+Bulk loader serves a similar purpose to the live loader, but can only be used while Dgraph is offline (i.e., no Dgraph alphas are running, except a Dgraph zero) for the initial population.
 It cannot be run on an existing live Dgraph cluster.

 {{% notice "warning" %}}
 Don't use bulk loader once Dgraph cluster is up and running.
-Use it to import your existing data into a new instance of Dgraph server.
+Use it to import your existing data into a new instance of Dgraph alpha.
 {{% /notice %}}

 Bulk loader is **considerably faster** than the live loader, and is the recommended